Delft railway station: Railway zone project

 From 1964, the railway through Delft ran on a double track viaduct, created to eliminate level crossings, intending to improve the safety and fluidity of traffic through the city.
 However, the rail viaduct became unpopular for being visually unattractive, and because the line through Delft is busy—with between 300 and 350 trains passing daily—causing major noise pollution.
-Therefore, a large urban design project was formulated in 1999, designed by Spanish urban planner Joan Busquets, which saw the rail viaduct replaced by two tunnels.
+A large urban design project was formulated in 1999, designed by Spanish urban planner Joan Busquets, which saw the rail viaduct replaced by two tunnels.

 The first phase was completed in February 2015, and brought the first tunnel tube with two rail tracks in operation.
-In 2015 the decommissioned viaduct was torn down, and a second tunnel tube with two more rail tracks was constructed underneath the path previously occupied by it.
-Redevelopment of the freed-up space above ground proceeded.
+In 2015 the decommissioned viaduct was torn down, and a second tunnel tube with two more rail tracks was constructed underneath the path it previously occupied.

-Currently the tube with the third en fourth tracks are complete and the above-ground railway lines are being altered to accompany the extra rails.
+Currently the tube with the third and fourth tracks is complete and the above-ground railway lines have been altered to join the extra underground rails.